IBM/ansible-role-infosvr-import-export/README.md

 ## Role Variables

 See `defaults/main.yml` for inline documentation, and the example below for the main variables needed.
-For any clarification on the expected sub-structures for the various objects, refer to the documentation below.
+For any clarification on the expected action variables and sub-structures for the various object types, refer to the documentation below.

+By default, the role will do SSL verification of self-signed certificates by first retrieving the root certificate directly from the domain tier of the environment.
+This is controlled by the `ibm_infosvr_impexp_verify_selfsigned_ssl` variable of the role: if you want to only verify against properly signed and trusted SSL certificates, you can set this variable to `False` and any self-signed domain tier certificate will no longer be trusted.

 ## Example Playbook

 The role includes the ability to both export and import a number of different asset types in Information Server.
 The role can be imported into another playbook providing only the variables of interest in order to restrict the assets to include in either an import or export (empty variables will mean the role will skip any processing of those asset types).
 (Thus the need for Ansible v2.4.x and the `import_role` module.)

-The first level of variables define the broad actions to take, and will always run in this order regardless of the order in which they're specified:
+The first level of variables provided to the role define the broad actions to take, and will always run in this order regardless of the order in which they're specified:

 1. `gather` - retrieve details about the environment (ie. version numbers)
 1. `export` - extract assets from an environment into file(s)